karata-ai/rock-paper-scissors-ai/README.md

 ## Visualization

-- include a win-rate progression chart (based on the Decision Tree AI) to show how performance evolves as the model gathers more data.
+- I include a win-rate progression chart (based on the Decision Tree AI) to show how performance evolves as the model gathers more data.

 ---